List of Countries Where OET is Accepted - How Useful is OET

 1. Australia

-Australia remains a frontrunner in OET acceptance, with the Australian Health Practitioner Regulation Agency (AHPRA) and councils for nursing, medicine, dentistry, and more recognizing it.
-In 2025, minimum scores are typically B (350-440) in all sub-tests, though some roles allow C+ (300-340) in writing and speaking.
+Australia remains one of the top destinations for OET.
+AHPRA and councils for nursing, medicine, dentistry, and allied health accept OET results.
+Most professions require B (350–440) in all sub-tests, though some allow C+ in writing or speaking.

 2. United Kingdom